 - a.
-System shall be designed RIHousing "Policy on Sustainability & Water Conservation in Multi-family Residential Properties".
+System shall be designed RIHousing "Policy on Sustainability & Water Conservation in Multi-Family Residential Properties".
 Contained within this policy are as follows and can be found in detail in section VII-C. - b.
 Install pipe insulation per code.

-Q. ELECTRICAL (Cross-Reference with RIH Guidelines Section 3, Division 16 (pages 30-31) and Section 6, (pages 47-49))
+Q. ELECTRICAL (Cross-Reference with RIH Guidelines Section 3, Division 16 and Section 5)